dbiosity/reflections/lesson_3_reflections.md

 **How would you collaborate without using Git or GitHub?
 What would be easier, and what would be harder?**

 You would haev to manually send things. could also use online code collaboration environmnts like cloud9 ide.

+**When would you want to make changes in a separate branch rather than directly in master?
+What benefits does each approach have?**

+I would use separate branches when working on any experimental or fixes of my own repositoy, or also when contributing to a repostiory that is being worked on by multiple collaborators.